langzizhixin/wav2lip384x384/README.md

 3. Trained 1000 people, 50 hours, and over 50000 pieces of data.
 4. Open sourced the checkpoint for a discriminator with 800000 steps and a val_rass of 0.29.
 5. Open sourced a checkpoint for a generator with 600000 steps and a val_rass of 0.27.
-6. Dear friends, this is not the best weight, you need load pre training weights for easy subsequent training, many people have loaded our color_checkpoints for training.
+6. Dear friends,we did not release the best generator checkpoint, but we released the best discriminator checkpoint, you need load pre training weights for easy subsequent training, many people have loaded our color_checkpoints for training.
 7. Due to the inability of wav2lip high-definition series application algorithms to achieve high fidelity effects and meet current commercial needs, we have changed the algorithm for commercial digital humans and adopted new algorithms such as diffusion.
 Friends who want to train the wav2lip high-definition series, please think carefully before taking action.

 # wav2lip-384x384 Project situation